SharePoint/sp-dev-docs/docs/general-development/keyword-query-language-kql-syntax-reference.md

 When you specify a phrase for the property value, matched results must contain the specified phrase within the property value that is stored in the full-text index.
-The following query example returns content items with the text "Advanced Search" in the title, such as "Advanced Search XML", "Learning About the Advanced Search Web Part", and so on:
+The following query example returns content items with the text "Advanced Search" in the title, such as "Advanced Search XML", "Learning About the Advanced Search web part", and so on: